rarebreed/rarebreed.github.io/_drafts/2016-05-17-applicatives-notes.md

 Just or Nothing, depending on the value.
 In other words, the context is 2 things:

 - The 2nd argument supplied to fmap will determine what kind of functor is returned
--
+- The context **is** the type

-Recall the defintion of a fmap:
+Recall the defintion of a map:

 {% highlight haskell %}
-fmap :: (Functor f) => forall a b. (a -> b) -> f a -> f b
+map :: (Functor f) => forall a b. (a -> b) -> f a -> f b
 {% endhighlight %}

-This says that fmap takes a function that takes some type a and retunrs a type of b (note that a and b can be of the same type), and another argument which is a functor of type a, and it returns a functor of type b.
+This says that map takes a function that takes some type _a_ and returns a type of _b_ (note that _a_ and _b_ can be of the same type), and another argument which is a functor of type _a_, and it returns a functor of type _b_).
 An alternative way of seeing this function that might be more useful is to look at it like this:

 {% highlight haskell %}
 fmap :: (Functor f) => forall a b. (a -> b) -> (f a -> f b)
 {% endhighlight %}

 This says that fmap takes a regular function (not wrapped in a Functor) that takes a type of regular a and returns a regular b, and returns a function which takes a Functor of a and returns a Functor of b.

-But why is that useful?
+But why is that useful to think of map like that?
+Because of the way it's defined, the function passed to map has to take a single arg.
+But what if we pass a function that takes more than one argument?
+Or a partially applied function?

 Before we answer that, lets see some instances of functors where its a stretch to think of them as boxes.

 ## Functions as types